agoncal/agoncal-training-javaee6-advanced/before/04-RestClient/INSTALL.md

 # Java EE 6 Advanced Training - REST Client

+In this module you will use the JAX-RS 2.0 Client API to invoke programmatically the CDBook-Store REST endpoints.
+For that you will create the new project CDBook-Client

+# DOJO - Add JSON support in CDBook-Store Endpoints

-## Add JSON support in CDBook-Store
+## Add JSON support in CDBook-Store Endpoints

 * In the REST endpoints :
 * Replace all the `@Consumes("application/xml")` with `@Consumes({"application/xml","application/json"})`